material-motion/tools/writing_reviewable_code.md

 Here's one workflow for doing work on two dependent diffs:

-    arc feature foo  # Start a new feature, "foo"
+    git fetch # Get the latest from origin arc feature foo  # Start a new feature, "foo"

     # make changes